ben-izd/cDateFunctions/README.md

 # cDateFunctions
 Alternative to part of Wolfram Language built-in date calculation functions.

+> Source code of DLL files will be in [another repository](https://github.com/ben-izd/cDateFunctions-Source).

 This page is under construction.

 How to use this Package: